Happy January! Can you believe it’s 2019 already?

-And, in the Education Department (EDU), of which I am an honored member, we are overhauling our curriculum so your student has fresh, exciting STEM courses with which to engage next summer.
+And, in the Education Department (EDU), of which I am an honored member, we are overhauling our curriculum so your student has fresh, exciting classes in coding and more with which to engage next summer.

 But who are the spunky, nerdy, knowledgeable folk behind the scenes designing the next Roblox, Java, video production, and Sphero courses?
 Who’s responsible for the educational materials our summer staff utilizes to inspire your child?

 Complete with our camp nicknames (a time-honored iD Tech tradition; most members of EDU also began their iD life at camp) here’s your guide to EDU.

 Kevin "Improv" Stevenson

 Kevin's abilities in education stem from his background in Game Design.
 When you give a player a tool, and then give them a chance to master it and heighten the experience, that maps exceptionally well to teaching, learning, and improving skills over time.